Shiby-Mathew/README-Generator/README.md

 ## Description

-This is a demo application
+This is a application generates readme file automatically

 ## Installation

 The following necessary software/tools must be installed to run this application:

-No need to install Demo
+No need to install anything

 ## Usage